 But sometimes, Mother Nature forces tourists to search for alternate means of entertainment.
 In 2017, nearly half of Glacier National Park was evacuated and closed due to a particularly devastating wildfire year.
 And now, almost halfway through August, it looks like summer will once again be cut short in the park, with several lightning-sparked blazes wreaking havoc along the Going-to-the-Sun Road.
 While forest fires are good for the environment, they are rather inconvenient for tourists!

 So despite being “America’s cleanest lake,” a paradise for every water-sports lover, and having 185 miles of naturally gorgeous shoreline, Flathead Lake is still mostly undiscovered, except during times when people can’t fully enjoy Glacier National Park.
-That makes it a great, off-the-beaten-track destination for anyone visiting Northwest Montana.
+That makes it a great, off-the-beaten-track destination for anyone visiting Northwest Montana or nearby Missoula.
 Which, if you’ve spent any time on the blog, know that that’s exactly the kind of place my family likes.

 Sea Me Paddle Kayak Tour

 Back to BJ, who was not nearly as concerned with us knowing how to kayak as we were.
 After a 30-second crash course in how to maneuver the boat, he assured my mom with a “you’ll be just fine,” before guaranteeing that we’d all go home with a new Facebook profile and cover picture.
 To me, that didn’t sound reassuring.
 The mischievous twinkle in his eye made me think that that “profile picture” was going to be snapped after someone flipped their kayak and fell into the lake.
 What had I gotten us into?

 Fortunately, my original misgivings about the kayak tour were quickly disproven.
 10 minutes into our 2-hour paddle of the Somers Bay area of Flathead Lake, and still no one had gone around in a circle.
 Success!